nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 - boot from volume snapshot

-By default, when the instance boots from **Image** or from **Instance Snapshot**, the option to use persistent storage is set by creating a new volume by selected the **Yes** option on "Create New Volume".
+By default, when the instance boots from **Image** or from **Instance Snapshot**, the option to use persistent storage is set by creating a new volume by selecting the **Yes** option on "Create New Volume".
 Also, "Delete Volume on Instance Delete" is set by default to **No** as shown here: